AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Method

-where $c_n$ is a constant which can alleviate the problem that the value of $R_e$ is too small due to the magnitude of $\mathbf{u}$ in some specific differential equations being too small.
-At this time, the gradient will be small enough and affect the optimization of the learnable parameter $\phi$.
-Compared with Eq.(\ref{eq:neurvec}), $\text{Net}(\mathbf{u}_{n}|\mathbf{\phi},\mathbb{D}_f)$ is replaced by a self-attention term $Q[\hat{S}|\phi]$.
-Note that according to the self-attention mechanism shown in Theorem \ref{theo:attention}, the self-attention term should be multiplicative, i.e., Eq.(\ref{eq:ours}) can be rewritten as
+where $\lambda$ is a penalty coefficient. $\lambda$ can alleviate the problem that the value of $R_e$ is too small due to the magnitude of $\mathbf{u}$ in some specific differential equations being too small.
+This is because, in such a scenario, the gradient will be small enough and affect the optimization of the learnable parameter $\phi$.
+For $\hat{S} \in \mathbb{R}^d$, the architecture of the attention module~\cite{xu2023} in Eq.~(\ref{eq:mult}) is

-In Section \ref{sec:discu}. we will discuss the reasons why we should use additive rather than multiplicative self-attention mechanisms for AI-enhanced numerical solvers in two-fold: (1) The multiplicative attention will interfere with the step size, leading to an unstable solution; (2) Eq.(\ref{eq:mul}) will bring negative impacts on the optimization of the self-attention module.
-For $\hat{S} \in \mathbb{R}^d$, the architecture of self-attention module is